Tuscola County Michigan USA

 Tuscola County Drain Commissioner

-Please contact the Drain Commissioners office if you are building a home within 500 feet of an inland lake, stream or drain for the proper Right of Way width, which currently exist on all county drains.
+Please contact the Drain Commissioner's office if you are building a home within 500 feet of an inland lake, stream or drain for the proper Right of Way width, which currently exists on all county drains.
 We all welcome the chance to serve you.

 The Drain Commissioner is responsible for all established drains for storm water runoff, drainage and water quality according to the Michigan Drain Code, Act 40 of 1956 as amended.
 The Drain Commissioner is responsible for legal proceedings and hearings for open or closed channels, dams, dikes, levies, water and sewer projects, lake level control structures, pumping stations, and for the implementation of the Soil Erosion and Inland Lakes and Streams Acts.
 The Drain Commissioner requires that the proper size culverts are placed within the drain and that no obstructions will impede the flow of the channel.
 The Drain Commissioner has jurisdiction and responsibility over inter-county drains (drain into more than one county, or where the watershed boundary is in more than one county).
 The Drain Commissioner is required to keep in his/her office, a full financial statement of each drainage district, and complete record of such proceedings and legal documents as follows: